roemvaar/oso/README.md

-# RTOS for Raspberry Pi 4 Model B
+# Operating System for Raspberry Pi 4 Model B

 University of Waterloo CS652 - Real-Time Programming Project (Kernel) with some personal additions